stcucufa/epistrophy/doc/manual.md

 new transport bar with `new TransportBar()`, which is paused by default.

 * `TransportBar.element` is the HTML element for the transport bar which can be inserted anywhere on a page.
+The transport bar can be styled with CSS; in particular, the `--ep-transport-button-foreground` and `--ep-transport-button-background` properties should be defined to be the foreground and background color of the buttons (which get reversed for the selected button).
 * `TransportBar.schedule(f)` creates a new fiber and schedules it immediately (using the transport bar’s own scheduler).
 If `f` is provided, it is called on the new fiber immediately (like `Fiber.spawn(f)`).
 The fiber is returned.